 What Are Fibroids?

-Uterine fibroids are benign growths that form in the smooth muscle layers of the uterus.
+Uterine fibroids are benign growths forming in the uterus’s smooth muscle layers.
 These fibroids can cause various symptoms that affect your quality of life.
-Some symptoms may occur: heavy menstrual bleeding, prolonged menstrual periods, pelvic pain, and frequent urination.
+Some symptoms may occur heavy menstrual bleeding, prolonged menstrual periods, pelvic pain, and frequent urination.
 Also, constipation, bloating, pain during intercourse, and backache or leg pain may occur.

 Before, the only treatments available for uterine fibroid tumors were a hysterectomy (removal of the uterus) or myomectomy (removal of the fibroids).
 These options are generally effective but require general anesthesia.
 Additionally, there is a lengthy recovery time and have higher complication rates than UFE.